DatabaseKPV

 FREQUENCY

-No validated human frequency.
+No validated human dosing frequency.
 Preclinical protocols use once or twice daily.
-Researcher community mirrors this with once-daily subcutaneous or oral dosing.
+Researcher community mirrors this pattern.

 CYCLE LENGTH

 No published evidence base for optimal cycle length in humans.
 Researcher community practice varies widely.
-All cycle length guidance is speculative.
+All cycle length guidance is extrapolated from murine data.

 RESEARCH CONTEXT